 The School of Physical Therapy provides an opportunity for children with special needs to participate in a summer camp experience.
-Typically run in July, the Pediatric Summer Camp experience involves children in daily fine motor and gross motor play activities and social experiences offering a chance for growth and fun!
-Typical camp hours are 9 am to 12 noon, including a light snack.
-All activities take place on the University of Puget Sound campus.
+Typically run in July, the Summer Camp for Kids experience involves children in daily fine motor and gross motor play activities and social experiences offering a chance for growth and fun!
+Camp runs Monday through Friday from 9 am to 12 noon, including a light snack.
+Your child will have the option of registering for one of the two summer camp weeks.

 Camp is run by Physical Therapy and Occupational Therapy students under the direction of a licensed Physical Therapist and a licensed Occupational Therapist.